ARMmbed/mbed-os/UNITTESTS/README.md

 # Unit testing Mbed OS

 This document describes how to run and write unit tests for Mbed OS.
+Please see the [troubleshooting](#troubleshooting) section if you run into any issues.

 ## Prerequisites

 * GNU toolchains installed.
     * GCC 6 or later
-    * MinGW-W64 GCC-6.4.0 or MinGW-W64 GCC-7.3.0 (Windows)
+    	* MinGW-W64 is recommended, although any windows port of the above GCC versions should work
 * CMake 3.0+ installed.
 * Python 2.7.x or >3.5 and pip 10.0 (or newer) installed.
 * gcovr >=4.1